qnx-ports/build-files/ports/dlt-daemon/README.md

 # how to run  tests for QNX

-run the copy_and_setup_dlt_tests.sh from the host machine this will copy the  run_dlt_test_cases.sh to qnx target /data/home/qnxuser/tests path run the script to execute the testcases.
+run the copy_and_setup_dlt_tests.sh from the host machine this will copy the test binaries , dependency libraries and run_dlt_test_cases.sh to qnx target /data/home/qnxuser/tests  path run the script to execute the testcases.

 Note:

 ARCH variable  in  copy_and_setup_dlt_tests.sh  should selected as per the Target architecture.( "nto-x86_64-o" or "nto-aarch64-le")
+GTEST_LIB  is the path to the gtest libraries modify according to your host library location .

 QNX_USER="qnxuser"
 QNX_IP="10.123.2.81"